daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 ## Obtain a vCenter machine SSL certificate from the CA with the mmc (no web enrollment).

 This is where I found 98% of the how-tos on internet were using the web interface enrollment.
 I din't want to get into the IIS and extra role features to focus on vcenter and certificates.
-Because we can't request certificates on the web interface here we need to use
+Because we can't request certificates on the web interface here we need to use certreq.